docunid/readthemanuals.md/docs/projects/advent/03/readme.md

 ![door](door.jpg)

-The components...a single red LED, okay that's mildly disappointing.
+The components...a single red light-emitting diode (LED), okay that's mildly disappointing.
 But still: it has the built-in resistor so who can resist?
 :P

 ![components](components.jpg)